Resources You'll Need

 - Past experiences should be described in past tense

-- Current positions can be described in either past or present tense
+- Current positions can be described in present tense

 - Avoid using any full sentences